manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

-# Module 3 - Lab 3 - Exercise 1 - Conduct a Spear Phishing attack using the Attack Simulator
+# Module 3 - Lab 3 - Exercise 1 - Conduct a Spear Phishing attack using Attack Simulation training

 Holly Dickson is concerned that some users at Adatum may require education about phishing attacks.
-As part of her pilot project, Holly has decided to use the Microsoft 365 Attack Simulator to determine her users' susceptibility to phishing attacks.
+As part of her pilot project, Holly has decided to use the Microsoft 365 Attack simulation training feature to determine her users' susceptibility to phishing attacks.

 ### Task 1: Enable Multifactor Authentication for the Global Admin